MERIYOAK/persi-academy/server/AUTHENTICATION_README.md

 ## Overview

-This document describes the comprehensive user registration and authentication system implemented for the Persi Learning Platform.
+This document describes the comprehensive user registration and authentication system implemented for the QENDIEL Academy Platform.
 The system supports both local authentication (email/password) and Google OAuth authentication, with secure profile photo handling using AWS S3.

 ## 🏗️ Architecture